School Social Work Association of America (SSWAA)

 “SSWAA is the only national organization solely dedicated to

 Our Mission: The School Social Work Association of America empowers school social workers and promotes the profession of school social work to enhance the social and emotional growth and academic outcomes of all students.

 Our Vision: Our vision is that school social work is a valued, integral part of the education of all children, connecting schools, families and communities.

 National Campaign to Promote School Social Workers:

 SSWAA partnered with NASW to launch the “Back to School with School Social Workers” campaign last fall.
-SSWAA, however, is continuing the promotional campaign throughout the 2019-2020 School Year.
+SSWAA, however, is continuing the promotional campaign.
 Check out their website for suggested social media, twitter storm information, blogs, monthly featured experts in the field, sample documents for promoting school social workers and much more.
 Click Here.

 NYSSSWA is an affiliate state organization of the School Social Work Association of America.
 SSWAA has lobbyists who represents School Social Workers in Washington D.C. and help to keep us updated on bills that have an impact on school social work services.
 Read more.

 - Advocacy: A Ripple Effect An interview with Rob Lucio, SSWAA’s Standards & Practice Representative & Legislative Chair–by Shercee Barrett

 - How to Improve Mental Health in Schools and Why It Matters Support for Senate Bill 1122.
 Ott, E. & Sierra, A. 12/2/2020.
 SSWAA